iranzo/iranzo.github.io/source/_posts/2015-05-01-intel-amt-on-linux-for-remote-control-slash-fencing.markdown

 The steps used for configuring it, require to:

 - first enable the support in the BIOS, usually named 'Intel AMT' or 'Intel Active Management Technology'.
-- After this step it was posssible to use the command to enter the special AMT firmware `Intel(R) Management Engine` which on this laptop is enabled with `CTRL-P`.
+- After this step it was possible to use the command to enter the special AMT firmware `Intel(R) Management Engine` which on this laptop is enabled with `CTRL-P`.
 - If this is the first time you enable it, you'll require to change the default `admin` password to something secure, usually mixed upper-lower case, symbol and numbers.
     - For this example we'll be using `Qwer123$` as password.
 - Explore the settings, enable it and validate network settings.